datarhei/restreamer/docs/references-environment-vars.md

 E.g. `America/New_York`, `Europe/Berlin`, ...

-## RS_DEBUG_FFMPEG
+## RS_DEBUG

-Set this value to `true` and the debugging output from the FFmpeg processes will be written to a file.
+Set this value to `true` and the debugging output from the GUI and FFmpeg processes will be written to a file.
 You can access these files through the browser in the path `/debug` of the Restreamer GUI, e.g. if your Restreamer GUI is running on `http://192.168.1.123/` then the debug files will be under `http://192.168.1.123/debug`.

-The logging output of FFmpeg is very extensive.
+The logging output is very extensive.
 For a long running process it can use up a lot of disk space.
 This should only be used during development.
 {: .notice--danger}